Chan Heng Chee

 Health Care System

 At only 54 years, Singapore is the most impressive national success story of modern history.
 When Singapore declared its independence in 1965, GDP per capita was as low as $500.
 Today, it surpasses $53,000.
-Additionally, Singapore has one of the most cost-efficient healthcare systems in the world and is hence part of the S8nations.
+Additionally, Singapore has one of the most cost-efficient healthcare systems in the world.

 Another reason for Singapore’s success is the high amount of competent people that have integrity and dedicate themselves to be good civil servants, which provides ballast and continuity to the system.

-Also, like many other S8nations countries, it follows a pro-business politics.
+Also, like many other S8 countries, it follows a pro-business politics.
 The last piece that adds to Singapore’s success story is pragmatism.

 Because of its new and young population, Singapore modernized itself by learning from more established countries and adapting their best practices, amongst other things their healthcare systems.
 Precisely due to its young population, Singapore was able to build up their healthcare system while there was no geriatric burden.